flexmonster/api-data-source/readme.md

 ## Prerequisites

 To run the custom data source API project, you will need Node.js and npm.
-[Get it here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if it's not already installed on your machine.
+[Get them here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if they're not already installed on your machine.

 ## Installation